Current Limiting Diodes Information

 Current limiting diodes (CLD) regulate current over a wide voltage range.

 CLDs are used in many applications.
-Some examples include waveform generator circuits, battery charger, and timing circuits.
+Some examples include waveform generators, battery chargers, and timing circuits.
 CLDs are also used as a constant current source for driving LEDs and can also be used to replace holding coils in telephone connection devices.
-CLDs follow the life cycle stages defined by Electronic Industries Alliance (EIA) in EIA-724.
+CLDs follow the life cycle stages defined by Electronic Industries Alliance (EIA) EIA-724.
+The EIA dissolved in 2011, but still supports its standards through the Electronics Components Association (ECA).

 Types of Current Limiting Diodes